JuneStepp/OneLauncher/CONTRIBUTING.md

 OneLauncher comes with a [Nix](https://nixos.org/) flake for easily replicating the standard development environment.
 It can be used with [direnv](https://github.com/direnv/direnv) or the `nix develop` command.

 The compiled builds can be tested on NixOS with `nix run .#fhs-run build/out/onelauncher.bin`.
+Similarly, `nix run .#fhs-run onelauncher` can be used while in the development shell to start OneLauncher from source with support for the WINE binaries it downloads.

 ## Building